Start9Labs/documentation/site/source/support/user-manual/tuning/advanced-config/ssh-tor.rst

 SSH Over Tor
 ============

+.. warning:: This is an advanced feature and should be used with caution.
+Start9 is not responsible for any damage you might cause while using SSH access.

 .. note:: The following guide requires that you have already added an `SSH key to your Embassy<ssh-setup>`.

 This is currently only supported on Linux, but may work on Windows with `Torifier <https://torifier.com/>`_.